 In 2015, Jayme began teaching a workshop called “How to Book Yourself Without an Agent” to answer many of the questions that fellow musicians had.
 Based on the success of those workshops, we set to work on a more comprehensive course—this course—that encompasses everything it takes to self-manage your career.
 What we’re offering is the hard-won knowledge we’ve accumulated that can uncover valuable opportunities for others.

-Compose Your Career is a six-week online course that teaches you, step-by-step, how to create a sustainable music career so your music can thrive in the world—whether you’re currently a hobbyist or already a touring pro and no matter what kind of music you make.
+Compose Your Career is an eight-week online course that teaches you, step-by-step, how to create a sustainable music career so you and your music can thrive in the world.

 This is not your standard Music Business 101 course.
 It’s based on a peer-to-peer model (one on-the-ground-musician to another, not ex-industry-pro to musician) and celebrates design, aesthetics, and imagination.

 Get honest about what is and isn’t working so you can stop spinning your wheels and get to work finding the right opportunities that make you more money.
 Otherwise, you’ll just keep doing things that aren’t serving you and wind up with hustle-fatigue.